 When it comes to beauty and body art, a tattoo is about as permanent as you can get, so it stands to reason that you want to be as prepared as possible before taking your spot in the chair.
 If you've decided to take the plunge and get your first (or fifth) tattoo, you're not alone.
-In fact, studies have found that about 38 percent of young people ages 18 to 29 have at least one tattoo, with around 46 percent of all Americans having a tattoo.
+In fact, studies have found that about 47 percent of people ages 18 to 35 have at least one tattoo, with around 30 percent of all Americans having a tattoo.

 If you're about to join in on the fun, you've probably done your fair share of research on the best parlor, artist, and design.
 But one other factor that is often overlooked in the tattoo planning process is cost.
 While the total cost can vary based on location on the body, geographic region, and the artist's level of expertise, there is a general threshold to expect to pay based on the type of tattoo you desire.